-Don't be overconfident: Often, experienced drivers cause accidents just being overconfident.
-Therefore, you should remind yourself all the time to be focused on avoiding accidents.
+Don’t be overconfident: Often, experienced drivers cause accidents just by being overconfident.
+Therefore, you should remind yourself to avoid accidents at all times.

 Being alert allows you to respond to the problems instantly.
-If the driver in front of hits the brake hard, then you should also be able to bring your car to a stop right then and there.
-When you are alert, you can make the right decisions and handle the situations much faster.
+If the driver in front of hits the brake hard, you should also bring your car to a stop right then and there.
+When you are alert, you can make the right decisions and handle situations much faster.

 Not every driver is a careful one.
-An essential part of staying in control being aware of other drivers and their random moves.
-While most drivers will cooperate, once in a while, you will come across someone who takes unnecessary risks.
+An essential part of staying in control is being aware of other drivers and their random moves.
+While most drivers will cooperate, you will come across someone who takes unnecessary risks once in a while.
 For instance, you may find a driver speeding to get ahead of you.
-However, if there is a slow-moving truck in the same lane, you can then easily assume that the driver will try to pull into your lane.
+However, if there is a slow-moving truck in the same lane, you can easily assume that the driver will try to pull into your lane.

-Try to anticipate what other drivers doing can reduce the risks of driving.
-If you can adjust your driving, you will be at a lesser chance of an accident.
+Trying to anticipate what other drivers are doing can reduce the risks of driving.
+If you can adjust your driving, you will be at a lower chance of an accident.

-Safe driving techniques keeps you prepared for any sudden road incidents.
+Safe driving techniques keep you prepared for any sudden road incidents.
 Here are some safety tips that will help you drive defensively on the road.
-This list can be your safe driving tips for winter or driving tips for all season and all ages people.
+This list can be your safe driving tips for winter or driving tips for all seasons and people of all ages.

-When you are behind the wheel, you will have to take numerous decisions based on the situation you are currently in.
-Always choose the option that is safer.
+When you are behind the wheel, you will have to make numerous decisions based on your current situation.
+Always choose the safer option.
 This will put you in a better position to deal with another driver’s bad driving habits.
 Leave enough space in the front and rear of the car when you are on the road.
 Always lock the car doors and most importantly, wear the seat belts.
 In case of a crash, the seat belts are often the only thing standing between life and death.

-It is essential to be aware of your surroundings and not just want is in front of you.
+It is essential to be aware of your surroundings and not just what is in front of you.
 Make sure your mirrors are clean and well-adjusted so that you can quickly have a look at what is behind you.
 Scan your surroundings every 10 seconds or so.
-If you find a driver, who is showing signs of aggressive driving, slow down, or pull over.
+If you find a driver who shows signs of aggressive driving, slow down, or pull over.
 Let them pass and then continue driving.
 On the road, watch out for cyclists, pedestrians, and pets.

 Respect other drivers on the road, but do not rely on them.
 Always look out for yourself first when you are on the road.
 Do not automatically assume that the driver in front of you will move out of the way, or allow you to merge lanes.
 Assume the worst and drive accordingly.
 This will keep you prepared for the worst-case scenario.

 The 3-seconds rule is a thumb rule for defensive driving that tells you to keep enough braking distance in the front and rear.
-This rule means that if the car in front of you stops suddenly, you should have around three or four seconds to for braking.
+This rule means that if the car in front of you stops suddenly, you should have around three or four seconds for braking.
 Alternatively, if you need to come to a sudden halt, you should give the same time to the driver behind you to avoid a rear-end collision.
-The 3-seconds time is good enough for day to day commuting, but depending on the weather, road conditions and speed limit, you may need to increase this.
+The 3-seconds time is good enough for day-to-day commuting, but depending on the weather, road conditions, and speed limit, you may need to increase this.

 Mute the phone and turn down the car stereo when you are driving.
 Reducing distractions allow you to be more alert and react faster.